Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 If your lender recoups the closing costs with a higher interest rate or a larger loan amount, it’s likely your monthly payments will be higher and you’ll end up paying more in interest than if you paid the fees up front.
 But crunch the numbers to find the best deal for your refinance.

-How to calculate your break-even point
+3 steps to calculate your break-even point

 The break-even point is how long it takes to save after refinancing.
 A no-closing-cost refinance may be a good option if you plan on moving or refinancing within a few years.
 Here’s how to calculate your break-even point: